 What is cell viability?

 The word viability denotes the ability to live.
 Cell viability typically refers to the ability of a cell population to live rather than to a single cell.
 The viability of a cell population is a relative measure expressed as percentage.
 An undisturbed control cell population serves to mark the 100 % cell viability.
 Essential cellular functions are assessed to estimate how viable a population is.
 Below, you will read about the need to assess cell viability and about cell viability markers that are employed to measure it in a microplate.
 The microplate format allows you to record 96 or more samples and controls at once.
+Next to cell viability assays, cell-based assays can also be employed to analyse other cellular events like cytotoxicity, ROS production or the cell’s metabolism.

 Why measure cell viability